bibig/whether/README.md

     }
   });

-  // then use these defines.
+  // then use these definitions. whether('path/to/image').is('ext1');
-  whether('path/to/image').is('ext1');
   whether('path/to/image.ext2').isMatched();